viant/bqtail/e2e/regression/cases/005_tail_transient/README.md

 ### Scenario:

+This scenario tests data usage of transient/temp dataset and table.

 BqTail function is notified once data is upload to gs://${config.Bucket}/data/case005/dummy.json It matches the the following route, to ingest data with transient table in temp dataset, followed by final destination ingestion.